 In doing so, these organizations are overcoming long-held assumptions concerning older people’s attitudes to technology.
 Established PERS dealers and community operators that are reluctant to innovate due to beliefs regarding seniors and technology should also pay close attention.

 There’s a common and enduring misconception that the elderly are not tech savvy.
 In fact, seniors are rapidly embracing the latest technologies, especially in light of COVID-19.

-A recent survey shows that 61% of those aged 64 and above have made greater use of technology during the pandemic, while uptake of telemedicine services has increased by a massive 300%.
+In terms of senior citizens and technology statistics, a recent survey shows that 61% of those aged 64 and above have made greater use of technology during the pandemic, while uptake of telemedicine services has increased by a massive 300%.

-Big tech gets in on the action
+Big tech gets in on elderly care technology

 Apple, meanwhile, has enhanced the capabilities of its smart watch to detect hard falls, call 911, and monitor heart conditions.
 Facebook’s Preventative Health product recommends health screenings based on user data, Google has partnered with leading healthcare provider Ascension to aggregate patient data, and Microsoft is working with top insurer Humana to use cloud computing, AI, and voice technologies to help seniors navigate care options.

 However, all these solutions depend on some level of user action or input.
 Although seniors are increasingly empowered and highly engaged with technology, what they — like all consumers — want is effortless, intuitive experience.

 Passive monitoring technology - the missing piece of the puzzle

 Wearable tech is, of course, effective only if the user remembers to put it on.
 And even the most intelligent virtual assistant or smart home hub needs to be asked the right questions.